canonical-ols/snapstore-snap-docs/docs/how-to/on-prem-model-service.md

 ## Setup

-This section assumes that the Enterprise Store has been installed and configured in air-gapped mode and that the Brand Store has been imported, as per the installation steps in the [Offline store section](airgap.md#installation).
-On Brand Store import, the Brand account and admin user will be automatically set up in the Model Service.
+This section assumes that the Enterprise Store has been installed and configured in air-gapped mode and that the Dedicated Snap Store has been imported, as per the installation steps in the [Offline store section](airgap.md#installation).
+On Dedicated Snap Store import, the brand account and admin user will be automatically set up in the Model Service.

 ### Store admin token